All Episodes

 We have our snitch.

-Well, well, he didn't say snitch, but we got our snitch website, but you don't need to worry about it.
+Well, he didn't say snitch, but we got our snitch website, but you don't need to worry about it.

-Ah, hear this talk about death panels.
+I hear this talk about death panels.

 I'm not in favor of that.

-What a concrete reassuring denial.
+What a concrete, reassuring denial.

 I'm not in favor of death panels.

-Well, Mr. President, there are enough people who are that this answer doesn't quite persuade them because you can't get by on trust me anymore.
+Well, Mr. President, there are enough people who are that this answer doesn't quite persuade them because you can't get by on Trust Me anymore.

 Let's go back, June 24th, ABC.

-All you just heard his answer here.
+You just heard his answer here.

-I've heard some of these death panels.
+I've heard some of these death panels pull the plug on grandma.

-We decided too expensive, let her live anymore.
+We decided too expensive.

 He's finally gotten up to speed on this.

-He doesn't have a bill.
+Admitting he doesn't have a bill.

-But a woman stands up.
+But woman stands up.

 Are you going to take into account my mother's will to live?